Saturday, September 15, 2012

 • Groups 1 and 2 reported higher rates of enjoyment of the experience than did Group 3.
 Consumers don’t like being told what to do, even if what they’re being told would lead to higher enjoyment of their consumption experience.

-The researchers obtained the same sorts of results when the item offered was a new, exciting video game rather than M&Ms.
+The researchers obtained the same sorts of results when the item offered was use of a new, exciting video game rather than M&Ms to eat.

 The lesson for retailers: Discourage shoppers from gobbling up their purchases.
 Encourage them to patiently enjoy the items.
 However, resist any temptation to be overly directive in your encouragement.